PastorRowan/ScrabbleChecker/README.md

 ### 2. Set Up the Scrabble Dictionaries

-ScrabbleChecker requires one or more Scrabble dictionary files to perform word validation.

-Follow the dictionary [setup guide](https://github.com/PastorRowan/ScrabbleChecker/blob/main/src-tauri/resources/README.md) to obtain the required dictionary files and place them in the correct directory.
+You can optionally add additional Scrabble dictionary `.txt` files to the same directory.
+ScrabbleChecker will automatically detect the dictionary files in this directory and make them available for selection within the application

-> [!IMPORTANT]
-> The dictionary files must be placed in src-tauri/resources/dictionaries before running the application otherwise the application will run but have no dictionaries to select.

 ### 3. Traverse to the project directory
 ```